Get 80% off your plan for your first 3 months*

 What is agile in business?

-Agile in business is a way of working that delivers results in small, continuous cycles rather than one big launch.
-It prioritises flexibility, collaboration, and responding to change over rigid plans.
+Agile in business is a way of working that delivers results in small, continuous cycles rather than 1 big launch.
+It prioritises flexibility and collaboration over rigid plans, adapting quickly as conditions change.

-Traditional project management follows a linear path with strict planning and predictable phases, a methodology that was the standard for traditional waterfall implementation for more than 20 years.
+Traditional project management follows a linear path with strict planning and predictable phases.
 Agile takes a cyclical approach, with teams continuously planning, building, testing, and improving.
+This makes agile project management especially useful when requirements evolve or customer needs shift.

 Traditional vs agile project management methodologies

 Traditional project management follows a linear, step-by-step process, while agile takes a cyclical, adaptive approach.
-Here's how they compare.
+Understanding the differences helps you decide which method suits your business.

-- Delivery: one major release at the end
+• Delivery: 1 major release at the end

 The 12 agile principles in business

-The 12 agile principles, also called the agile manifesto, guide how agile teams work.
-They focus on delivering value, embracing change, and improving continuously.
+The 12 agile principles guide how agile teams work.
+Originally published alongside the Agile Manifesto, they focus on delivering value, embracing change, and improving continuously.

 Early and continuous delivery